helikon-labs/submerge/submerge-docs/docs/introduction.md

 # Introduction

-[Submerge](https://submerge.io) is a multi-function blockchain data processing platform platform.
+[Submerge](https://submerge.io) is a multi-function blockchain data processing platform.
 This site is a documentation for Submerge, its components, and APIs.
 Submerge has 10 components:

 1. **Crystal:** The main indexer component.
 Indexes genesis records, blocks, extrinsics, calls within extrinsics, events, traces, logs, and metadata (versions, pallets, calls, events, constants, errors).
 Deployed per chain.
 2. **Fractal:** Processes the output of Crystal to index selected storage items into a queryable format.
 Also indexes data related to state transitions, such as block headers, extrinsics, events, etc. Supports backfilling.
 Deployed per chain.